NolanKuenzi/portfolioSite/README.md

-A portfolio page of projects that I have worked on.
+My portfolio site of projects that I have worked on.